Alexander Dennis Enviro500: Hong Kong

 CLP Group ordered five Enviro500 buses with Euro IV engines for its staff shuttle bus service in 2008.
 The specification is similar with Citybus's Enviro500, but without wheelchair place and standees.
-They entered service in June 2009.
+They had entered service in June 2009.

 Republic of Korea (demonstration only)

 Gyeonggi province test-ran a 79-seat with 12.86 m Enviro500 (North American version) between Seoul and its surrounding cities, which started in mid-November 2014.

 Europe

 United Kingdom

 First Glasgow ordered a batch of 25 Enviro500s.
 They have since moved to First Aberdeen to replace older buses.

 As of January 2018, the Enviro500 is no longer offered in the United Kingdom owing to poor sales.
 As of 2022, several Enviro500s have entered service with Kernow.

+From August 2023 to May 2024, all 25 Enviro500s were gradually withdrawn from Kernow and Aberdeen.
+Most are now with Cambridge Buses for school services, having arrived there via Ensignbus.

 Ireland

-Dublin Bus operate a number of Enviro 500s on the Volvo B9TL chassis, with a total of 70 bought across two batches between 2005 and 2007 with funding from the Department of Transport to increase capacity on the city's bus routes.
-A first batch of twenty Enviro 500s entered service in December 2005 with Dublin Bus at Donnybrook garage, downsized from what was to be an order of 150 tri-axles.
-A further batch of fifty Enviro 500s, with a slightly longer front overhang and Euro IV engines, entered service in 2007 at Phibsboro depot.
+Dublin Bus operate a number of Enviro500s on the Volvo B9TL chassis, with a total of 70 bought across two batches between 2005 and 2007 with funding from the Department of Transport to increase capacity on the city's bus routes.
+A first batch of twenty Enviro500s entered service in December 2005 with Dublin Bus at Donnybrook garage, downsized from what was to be an order of 150 tri-axles.
+A further batch of fifty Enviro500s, with a slightly longer front overhang and Euro IV engines, entered service in 2007 at Phibsboro depot.

 The first twenty buses of the 2005 batch were withdrawn and sold in December 2018.